rainsworth/applications/OpenCon/OpenCon2017.md

-# OpenCon 2017 Application
+# My OpenCon 2017 Application

-I include below my responses to the Interest in OpenCon section of the application I submited to attend OpenCon 2017, for which I got **waitlisted**.
+I include below my responses to the Interest in OpenCon section of the application I submited to attend OpenCon 2017 (the other sections of the application related to personal information which I do not include here), for which I was **waitlisted**.
 I'm pretty happy with this considering there were thousands of applicants for only a couple hundred places!
+You can read the response from the Organising Committee to my application at the bottom.

-The University of Manchester Library however, held a competition for a sponsored place at OpenCon.
-I therefore slightly remixed these answers for that application, which you can find [here](OpenCon2017_UoMLibrary.md) which was **successful**! :tada: The other sections of the application related to personal information which I do not include here.
+The University of Manchester Library however, held a [competition for a sponsored place at OpenCon](https://blog.research-plus.library.manchester.ac.uk/2017/09/08/sponsored-place-at-opencon-2017/).
+I slightly remixed these answers for that application, which you can find [here](OpenCon2017_UoMLibrary.md) which was **successful**! :tada:

 ## **Interest in OpenCon**